-Producing content with the help of artificial intelligence (AI) can open up plenty of new avenues for newsworthy storytelling.
+Producing content built with AI shows that the help of artificial intelligence can open up plenty of new avenues for newsworthy storytelling.

-AI can assist content creators with a number of methodologies, including facial recognition, image generation, voice recognition and even sarcastic chat bots.
+As we’ve seen over the last few years, AI can assist content creators with a number of methodologies, including facial recognition, image generation, voice recordings and even sarcastic chatbots.

-We will be looking at examples of all of these to see how AI can help to create marketing campaigns that go on to earn linked coverage from news publishers in various sectors.
+Looking at examples of content built with AI, there are a mass of marketing campaigns that have gone on to earn linked coverage from news publishers in various sectors.